xigxog/kubefox/docs/reference/kit/go/kit.md

     // the format '{[REGEX]}' or '{[NAME]:[REGEX]}' to extract the matching part
     // to a parameter.
     //
-    // Additionally, environment variables can be utilized in predicate inputs.
+    // Environment variables can be utilized in predicate inputs.
+They are
-    // They are resolved at request time with the value specified in the
+    // resolved at request time with the value specified in the VirtualEnv.
+    // Utilized environment variables are required to be set in the VirtualEnv.
+    // To prevent accidental route conflicts the combination of environment
+    // variables used in a route must be unique across all VirtualEnvs.
-    // VirtualEnv.
-Environment variables can be used with the format
+    // Environment variables can be used with the format '{{.Env.[NAME]}}'.
-    // '{{.Env.[NAME]}}'.
     //
     // For example, the following will match Events of type 'http' that are
     // 'GET' requests and have a path with three parts.
 The first part of the